-The Company has submitted an exploration plan of operations for both Wildcat and Mountain View to the Bureau of Land Management which will increase the area of disturbance at both Wildcat and Mountain View from 5 acres to 400 acres.
-When received, it will allow for significantly increased resource expansion drilling through planned step-out drill holes.
-Resource growth at Wildcat and Mountain View has the potential to further enhance the economics and mine life demonstrated in the PEA results (see section "Q2 in Review" above for details on the PEA).
+The Company has submitted an exploration plan of operations ("EPO") for both Wildcat and Mountain View to the Bureau of Land Management which will increase the area of disturbance at both Wildcat and Mountain View from 5 acres to 400 acres.
+When received, the EPO will allow for significantly increased resource expansion drilling (2024 drilling program) through planned step-out drill holes.
+Resource growth at Wildcat and Mountain View has the potential to further enhance the economics and mine life demonstrated in the PEA results.